OSMLatam/OSM-Notes-Ingestion/sql/wms/README.md

 find / -name "postgresql.conf" 2> /dev/null
 ```

-And modify the file to listen any address:
+And modify the file to make Postgres listen from any address:

 ```
 vi /etc/postgresql/14/main/postgresql.conf